 - Add the onion, celery, and garlic to the same pan.
 Cook and stir until the vegetables are tender.

-- Add the sautéed vegetables, diced apple, walnuts, dried cranberries, and fresh herbs to the bowl with the bread and cooked sausage, and toss to combine.
+- Add the sautéed vegetables, diced apple, chopped walnuts, dried cranberries, and fresh herbs to the bowl with the bread and cooked sausage, and toss to combine.
 Then, add the chicken stock, beaten egg, and poultry seasoning, and mix well.

 Scroll to the recipe card below for the full printable thanksgiving stuffing recipe!